 * Yellen congressional testimony due

-Profits are expected to rise 5 percent this quarter, down from 6.5 percent estimated at the start of the year, but above the low of 0.6 percent in mid-April, according to Thomson Reuters data.
+* Profits are expected to rise 4.6 percent this quarter, down from 6.5 percent growth estimated at the start of the year, but above the low of 0.6 percent in mid-April, according to Thomson Reuters data.

-Mondelez International Inc was a bright spot, as shares jumped 7.7 percent to $37.92 after it posted first-quarter earnings and said it reached a deal with Dutch coffee and tea company D.E Master Blenders 1753 BV.
+* Mondelez International Inc jumped 9.5 percent to $38.70 before the opening bell after the company posted first-quarter earnings and said it reached a deal with Dutch coffee and tea company D.E Master Blenders 1753 BV to combine coffee businesses.

-Electronic Arts also moved higher, as shares surged 15.5 percent to $32.40 after the video game publisher posted quarterly profit and revenue that beat expectations.
-(Editing by Bernadette Baum)
+* Electronic Arts surged 16.9 percent in premarket trading after the video game publisher posted quarterly profit and revenue that beat expectations late Tuesday.
+(Reporting by Chuck Mikolajczak; Editing by Bernadette Baum)